 This post just begins to scratch the surface on the nice secluded coves and wonderful beachfront parks you can find in Laguna Beach, California.
 It also barely begins to scratch the surface on what you can find in Laguna Beach, generally speaking.
 People often assume it’s “just” a beach given the name, but this town is so much more.
 We actually consider Laguna Beach a must-visit as part of a vacation to Southern California–and we’ll be sharing a lot more from Laguna in the near future.

-If you’re planning a California vacation, check out my California category of posts for other things to do.
-For Los Angeles-centric trips, we’ve found the most useful guidebook to be The Best Things to Do in Los Angeles: 1001 Ideas, which is written by locals (and we use it even as locals!).
+For more tips, info, and advice, please consult our Laguna Beach, California Planning Guide.
+If you’re visiting other spots during your California vacation, check out our California category of posts for other things to do.
 If you enjoyed this post, help spread the word by sharing it via social media.
 Thanks for reading!

 Have you been to any of the beaches in Laguna?
 If so, which did you like or dislike?
 Any other beaches we didn’t mention?
 Any additional tips to add about these beaches that we didn’t cover?
-Hearing from readers is half the fun, so please share your thoughts and questions in the comments below!
+Do you agree or disagree with our rankings?
+Any questions we can help you answer?
+Hearing your feedback—even when you disagree with us—is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!